LiamRandall/rust-finance-excel/README.md

-# Dog Fetcher example
+# Finance Data Fetcher example

-This is a simple Rust Wasm example that fetches a URL to a random dog picture and returns the response.
+This is a simple Rust Wasm example that fetches financial data from an open finance data API, creates an xls file, and returns it for download.
 Its purpose is to show how you can use `wasi:http/outgoing-handler` in a component.

 ## Prerequisites